smithy-lang/smithy/docs/source/guides/converting-to-openapi.rst

 example, while Smithy can define a much broader set of functionality and services, it requires abstractions that have their own underlying complexity.
-OpenAPI is more permissive in the kinds of services it can describe, making it easier to adapt to existing web services, but at the same time making it possible to author APIs that provide a poor customer experience when using clients in strongly-typed languages.
+OpenAPI is more permissive in the kinds of services it can describe, making it easier to adapt to existing web services, but at the same time making it easier to author APIs that provide a poor customer experience when using clients in strongly-typed languages.